 The items we choose to live alongside us should be worthwhile or they risk becoming clutter.
 So we’ve come up with an extensive list to help inspire you this holiday season, even if you’re shopping for yourself.
-Gifts like the Click and Grow Smart Garden 3 ($74.96) can help you grow herbs indoors where there isn’t even sunlight, while items like the iRobot Roomba i3 Evo robot vacuum ($229.99) can provide hassle-free cleaning on your schedule.
-Other presents, specifically the Philips Hue Smart Bulb Starter Kit ($199.99), are great for getting into smart home tech and can help you illuminate your space when the gray days of winter try to bring you down.
+Gifts like the Click and Grow Smart Garden 3 ($75) can help you grow herbs indoors where there isn’t even sunlight, while items like the iRobot Roomba i3 Evo robot vacuum ($280) can provide hassle-free cleaning on your schedule.
+Other presents, specifically Amazon’s third-gen Echo Dot ($18), are great for getting into smart home tech and can help you add voice commands to any room in your home.

 We’ve gathered all sorts of great gifts for the home, so let us help you find something that’s better than a lavish punch bowl that — sooner or later — is destined for the back of the cupboard.

 There are plenty of smart alarm clocks out there, but sometimes it's preferable to go with something simple.
 The Jall Digital Alarm Clock has a sleek wooden look and lights up to display the temperature and humidity in addition to the time.
 It's "simple," but its minimalist aesthetic is nothing to scoff at.